Simple Harmonic Motion in a Spring-Mass System

 - A scale for measuring actual mass of weights used, accurate to +/- 1 gram.
 Use an electronic kitchen scale, a scale from your school lab, or a postal scale.

 - Stopwatch, or clock with a second hand.
-Optionally, you can use a smartphone to measure your spring's period instead (see note below and the Using Google's Science Journal section of the procedure for more details).
+Optionally, you can use a smartphone to measure your spring's period instead (see the Using a Sensor App section of the procedure for more details).

 - Lab notebook